 The other kind of ball disc design is the trunnion mounted ball valve.
 This has a set of trunnions at the bottom of the ball disc, making the ball disc stationary.
 These trunnions also absorb the force from the pressure load when the valve closes so there is less friction between the ball disc and the seat.
 Sealing pressure is performed in both upstream and downstream ports.

 When the valve closes, spring-loaded seats move against the ball which only rotates in its own axis.
 These springs push the seat tightly to the ball.
-Trunnion mounted ball types are suitable for applications that don’t need high pressure to move the ball to the downstream seat.
+Contrary to floating ball valves, trunnion-mounted ball types are suitable for applications that don’t need high pressure to move the ball to the downstream seat.

 Lastly, the rising stem ball valve utilizes the tilt-and-turn mechanism.
 The ball disc wedges to the seat when the valve closes.
 When it opens, the disc tilts to remove itself from the seat and allow media flow.